konsumer/crudql/README.md

 npm i -g @crudql/cli
 ```

-If you want to use it without installing, just replace all uses of `crudql` with `npx crudql`.
+If you want to use it without installing, just replace all uses of `crudql` with `npx  @crudql/cli`, in instructions below.

 ## usage